kushalprasadjoshi/search-engine-optimization-guide/README.md

 ### Optimizing for Search Intent

 Understanding search intent is crucial for SEO.
-Search intent refers to the reason behind a user's search query—whether they are looking for information, making a purchase, or seeking a service.
+Search intent refers to the reason behind a user's search query, whether they are looking for information, making a purchase, or seeking a service.
 By analyzing search intent, you can create content that directly satisfies what users are looking for, improving your chances of ranking higher.
 Make sure your content is comprehensive, answers questions, and addresses the user's needs.

 ### Using Data Analytics